Young Lords

 The Young Lords, also known as the Young Lords Organization (YLO), were a far-left political organization that developed from a Chicago street gang founded in 1959.
 With major branches in Chicago and New York City, they were known for their direct action campaigns, including building occupations, sit-ins, and garbage-dumping protests.
 They also provided community service programs for the neighborhoods they operated in, including childcare and medical services, as well as free breakfasts.

 Under the leadership of José "Cha Cha" Jiménez, who was inspired by civil rights leaders and the Black Panther Party, the Chicago Young Lords allied themselves with various socialist organizations.
-They also opposed urban renewal plans pursued by the city in Lincoln Park and engaged in various direct action campaigns to demand resources and services for the Puerto Rican community there.
+They also opposed urban renewal plans pursued by the city in Lincoln Park and engaged in various direct action campaigns to demand resources and services for the Latino community there.
 These included the occupations of the McCormick Theological Seminary and the Armitage Avenue Methodist Church.

 Inspired by the Chicago Young Lords, a New York chapter was established in East Harlem.
-After consulting with neighborhood residents, the New York Young Lords initiated the Garbage Offensive, a series of garbage-dumping protests occurring throughout the summer of 1969.
+After consulting with neighborhood residents, the New York Young Lords began the Garbage Offensive, a series of garbage-dumping protests occurring throughout the summer of 1969.
 Soon after, they released their "Thirteen-Point Program", which called for Puerto Rican independence and advocated for revolutionary nationalism and socialism.
 Their Church Offensive at the First Spanish United Methodist Church (FSUMC) in East Harlem garnered significant attention and led to an increase in membership.
 The New York Young Lords also advocated for healthcare reform, proposing a "10 Point Health Program", screening for lead poisoning and tuberculosis, and, for a brief period, occupying Lincoln Hospital in the South Bronx.
 The New York chapter split from the main organization in 1970 to form the Young Lords Party (YLP).

 Jiménez and other Young Lords leaders were repeatedly targeted for detention and arrest in Chicago.
 Meanwhile, a proposed expansion of the YLP into Puerto Rico encountered logistical difficulties, ultimately failing to gain traction and leading to the closure of several of the YLP's New York offices in June 1971.
 In June 1972, the YLP was renamed the Puerto Rican Revolutionary Workers Organization (PRRWO), with some members leaving to join the Partido Socialista Puertorriqueño (PSPR, 'Puerto Rican Socialist Party').
 The Chicago Young Lords also ceased operations in 1972.
 The FBI's COINTELPRO program significantly contributed to the Young Lords' decline using a variety of disruptive tactics, including infiltration and surveillance.